Perl DBI

 cpan> install DBD:mysqlCode language: Perl (perl)

-You will see the installation progress via command line.
+You will see the installation progress via the command line.

 Connecting to MySQL database server